lemocla/Which-way-is-up/README.md

       - Enter a unique name for your application
       - Select the region closest to you
         ![create heroku app](documentation/deploy/screenshots/heroku_create.png)
-      - Create Postgres add-on so Heroku will provide us with a database URL.
+      - Add Postgres add-on so that Heroku can provide a database URL.
         - Go to heroku website --> your app --> Resources tab
       	- Under add-on --> type Postgres, select Heroku Postgres, then submit
           ![heroku postgres](documentation/deploy/screenshots/heroku_postgres.png)